USA-RedDragon/DMRHub/README.md

 - users should be able to edit their name and callsign
 - Fix MSTCL on master shutdown (signal trap)
 - Hoseline equivalent
-- distributed database?
-Maybe OLSR can help with the "where do I point my pi-star" problem that isn't a SPOF?

 ### Long Term